 Also newsworthy was W. Y. Cook’s new ice house.
 Its vaults stored both ice and beer. (“Maddox’s” refers to the Maddox livery stable on Rusk Street.)

-Note that the reporter wrote of riding out on the “prairie” en route to the new ice house east of the Texas and Pacific depot, which can be seen near the horizon in this 1876 bird’s-eye-view map.
-That’s about where Lancaster and Vickery streets are today, about eighteen blocks (one mile) from the courthouse.
+Note that the reporter wrote of riding out on the “prairie” en route to the new ice house east of the Texas & Pacific passenger depot, which can be seen near the horizon in this 1876 bird’s-eye-view map.
+That’s where Main and Lancaster streets cross today, about eighteen blocks (one mile) south of the courthouse.

 At the wholesale level, carloads of ice were delivered on trains from up north.
 Remember that the railroad had finally come to Fort Worth only the previous year.